webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 ==Summary==

 Accessibility is an important topic for both economic and social reasons.
-It is not a feature of a web site, but a measure of the quality it was built with.
+It is not a feature of a website, but a measure of the quality it was built with.
 If you consider your site's audience as you are building it (and before) you will build more accessible pages with all the benefits that this brings.
 There are a number of well-known guidelines to help you—by conforming to those guidelines you can ensure that what you have built meets expert criteria in making your pages accessible.

 ==Exercise questions==

-*Give 3 reasons why it’s important to build accessible web sites.
+*Give 3 reasons why it’s important to build accessible websites.
-*Use the internet to research the accessibility laws in your country and make a list of any laws that you think would apply to your web sites.
+*Use the internet to research the accessibility laws in your country and make a list of any laws that you think would apply to your websites.
 Make sure you include if they ask you to use any web standards such as WCAG or Section 508.
 *Explain how accessibility is important to search engine optimisation.
 *Create an example of an accessible use of alternative content using some of your own content, such as a photo.
 *Use the internet to research how you would make a technology like Flash or Silverlight accessible and write a comparison between making them accessible, and how you make HTML accessible.